runrev/livecode-prebuilt/README.md

 * Revolution.exe is for Windows
 * Revoltion.osx is for Mac OsX

-You need them to bouild Livecode.
+You need them to build Livecode.